carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 LLVM is very receptive to new targets, even experimental ones, but a number of problems can appear when adding new large portions of code, and back-ends are normally added in bulk.
+New targets need the same level of support as other *core* parts of the compiler, so they are covered in the *core tier* of our :doc:`support policy<SupportPolicy>`.

 We have found that landing large pieces of new code and then trying to fix emergent problems in-tree is problematic for a variety of reasons.
 For these reasons, new targets are *always* added as *experimental* until they can be proven stable, and later moved to non-experimental.

 The differences between both classes are:

 * Experimental targets are not built by default (they need to be explicitly enabled at CMake time).